AndrewCairns/gitCheatSheet/README.md

 ### New Repo
-Create repo on GitHub
+Create repo on GitHub.
+Navigate to folder.
-Navigate to folder
 Follow instructions on Github